Gender-Inclusive Schools and Supporting Transgender and Non-Binary Students

 Gender enters the classroom constantly when...

 A teacher asks boys and girls to line up separately to go to recess.

 A principal hands out pink pencils to girls while boys receive blue.
 Will a girl that likes blue be afraid to ask for a different color?

 A teacher asks for “a strong boy” to help to lift a box reinforcing the idea that only boys can be strong.

 Transgender and non-binary youth are a vulnerable population.

 3 out of 4 transgender youth do not feel safe at school with two-thirds saying they have been verbally harased and over 10% saying they were physically assaulted at school.

 Teachers and school staff members are protective agents for students.

-As school communities work toward creating environments that embrace and welcome transgender and gender-expansive students, all students benefit as educators encourage youth to be themselves without limitations based upon gender.
+As school communities work toward creating environments that embrace and welcome transgender and non-binary students, all students benefit as educators encourage youth to be themselves without limitations based upon gender or their gender expression.